sphinx-labs/sphinx/docs/immutable-variables.md

 The `constructorArgs` field can only be used for immutable variables.

-### Why not use the `variables` field in the ChugSplash file to define immutable variables?
+### Why not use the `variables` field in the ChugSplash config file to define immutable variables?

-It might seem natural to define immutable variables in the same manner that you define mutable state variables in your ChugSplash file (via the `variables` section).
+It might seem natural to define immutable variables in the same manner that you define mutable state variables in your ChugSplash config file (via the `variables` section).

-However, you **cannot** use the `variables` section in your ChugSplash file to define immutable variables.
+However, you **cannot** use the `variables` section in your ChugSplash config file to define immutable variables.
 For example, say you have an immutable variable, `myNum`, in your contract.
 ChugSplash would throw an error if you attempted to do:

 ```ts
 {